tlverse/causalglm/README.md

 A rule of thumb for choosing between these methods is as follows:

-1. Use `spglm` if you believe your parametric model for the treatment effect estimand is correct (this method is closest to glm)
-2. Use `npglm` if you believe your parametric model for the treatment effect estimand is a good approximation but may not be correct (e.g. is missing some variables)
+1. Use `npglm` if you believe your parametric model for the treatment effect estimand is a good approximation but may not be correct (e.g. is missing some variables )
-3. Use `msmglm` if you want to know how the treatment effect is causally affected by one or a number of variables `V` (fully adjusting for the remaining variables `W`) (or to learn univariate confounder-adjusted variable importance measures!)
+2. Use `msmglm` if you want to know how the treatment effect is causally affected by one or a number of variables `V` (fully adjusting for the remaining variables `W`) (or to learn univariate confounder-adjusted variable importance measures!)
+3. Use `contglm` if your treatment is continuous or ordered and you are interested in the treatment effect per unit dose.
 4. Use `causalglmnet` if the variables `W` for which to adjust are (very) high dimensional.
-5. Use `contglm` if your treatment is continuous or ordered and you are interested in the treatment effect per unit dose.
+5. Use `spglm` if you believe your parametric model for the treatment effect estimand is correct (not recommended in general)

 A longer answer is:

-`spglm` is a semiparametric method which means that it assumes the user-specified parametric model is correct for causal estimates and correct inference.
-This method should be used if you are very confident in your parametric model. `npglm` is a nonparametric method that views the user-specified parametric model as an approximation or working-model for the true nonparametric estimand.
+ `npglm` is a nonparametric method that views the user-specified parametric model as an approximation or working-model for the true nonparametric estimand.
 The estimands are the best causal approximation of the true conditional estimand (i.e. projections).
+NOTE: estimates from conventional parametric estimators like `glm` are not causal approximations when the parametric model is incorrect!
+The estimates provided by glm are confounded!
 Because of this model agnostic view, npglm provides interpretable estimates and correct inference under no conditions.
-The user-specified parametric model need not be correct or even a good approximation for inference! `npglm` should be used if you believe your parametric model is a good approximation but are not very confident that it is correct.
+The user-specified parametric model need not be correct or even a good approximation for inference! `npglm` should especially be used if you believe your parametric model is a good approximation but are not very confident that it is correct.
+Because of these features, you can specify many different parametric models/formulas for the conditional estimand in `npglm` while still ensuring the estimates are interpretable as causal approximations and that the inference is correct.
+This allows you to rigorously add and remove variables to and from your working model without worrying about biased inference due to statistical model selection, since inference is always derived from the nonparametric statistical model (this is one of the powers of working models). `msmglm` deals with marginal structural models for the conditional treatment effect estimands.
+This method is useful if you are only interested in modeling the causal treatment effect as a function of a subset of variables `V` adjusting for all the available confounders `W` that remain.
+This allows for parsimonious causal modeling, still maximally adjusting for confounding.
+This function can be used to understand the causal variable importance of individual variables (by having `V` be a single variable) and allows for nice plots (see `plot_msm`). `contglm` is a version of `npglm` that implements for timands for condflexible working-model-based es

+ `spglm` is a semiparametric method which means that it assumes the user-specified parametric model is correct for causal estimates and correct inference.
 Also, it never hurts to run both `spglm` and `npglm` for robustness!
 If the parametric model is close to correct then the two methods should give similar estimates.
 Finally, `msmglm` deals with marginal structural models for the conditional treatment effect estimands.
 This method is useful if you are only interested in modeling the causal treatment effect as a function of a subset of variables `V` adjusting for all the available confounders `W` that remain.
 This allows for parsimonious causal modeling, still maximally adjusting for confounding.
 This function can be used to understand the causal variable importance of individual variables (by having `V` be a single variable) and allows for nice plots (see `plot_msm`).

 ### User-friendly interface